 NESS Super was established in 1987 for employees of the electrical contracting, communication and associated industries in NSW.

 The Fund's MySuper offering comprises a single diversified investment option, NESS MySuper, a rebadged version of their preceding default option, the Balanced option.
-The NESS MySuper option has underperformed the SuperRating Index over the short and long term.
+The NESS MySuper option outperformed the SuperRating Index over the 5 years to 30 June 2016.